 That’s one of the hidden “gotchas!” that come with buying a budget consumer grade PC… and there are more.

 The average US worker loses 22 minutes per day in productivity due to IT issues.

 Nearly 2 hours each week per employee dealing with computer issues, the biggest of which is often a slow or underperforming computer, can put a real dent in your bottom line.
 You want your technology to fuel your work, not slow it down.

 Looking over a matchup of business class versus consumer class computers reveals the performance you may be missing out on by choosing a device by the price tag only.

-Buying a consumer PC is going to mean it’s loaded with Windows Home instead of Window Pro, which comes on business computers.
-This means you could be missing out on important security and other features you need to effectively use your PC for work.
+Buying a consumer PC is going to mean it’s loaded with Windows Home instead of Windows Pro, which comes on business computers.
+This means you could be missing out on important security and other features you need to effectively use your desktop PC for work.

 Here are some features Windows Pro has that Windows Home does not:

 - BitLocker device encryption